Saturday, September 1, 2018

-Substitute parts are not discussed in this production build note.
+Substitute parts are not discussed (only mentioned) in this production build note.
 Substitute buildings and decision data are discussed in specific topic chapter posts.
 The parts listing for the production build is in https://nocomputerbutphone.blogspot.com/2017/12/converged-drone-developers-platform.html .
 The prototype parts are only mentioned in the text of this page; no table or a spreadsheet for that.
 Here below is the listing of tools to build it.

 Prototype